 Occasionally we venture out to the park but, after three years of frequenting them with my first son, my enthusiasm for them wanes pretty quick.

 I just can’t anymore …

-Son number two has worn hand me downs for most of his life.
-There’s rarely a day goes by when he isn’t dressed in a stained t-shirt and shorts from sunrise to sunset.
-His snack box is more about convenience than superfoods health.
+Son number two has worn hand-me-downs for most of his life.
+There’s rarely a day that goes by when he isn’t dressed in a stained t-shirt and shorts from sunrise to sunset.
+His snack box is more about convenience than healthy superfoods.
 And I don’t bake things from scratch, just to be fed to the dog.

 His toys consist of a jumble of second hand, half broken, bits missing and batteries removed plastic.
 And most of his pre-loved cuddly toys are blind or deaf.

 Since becoming a mum for the second time, things have been different, but that’s because I’m different too.

 I have the confidence and knowledge that my child’s happiness doesn’t stem from materialistic or superficial things.
 His happiness doesn’t depend on constant activity, drawers full of brand new, stain-free clothes and me being able to quote how many teeth he has.

 His happiness isn’t subject to the toys he has or my undivided attention.
 Nor is it subject to me cooking from scratch (thank god!).

 But he’s not missing out

 Happiness for him is love, kisses, cuddles and safety.
 It’s a full belly and my outstretched arms.
 It’s a cup of milk and a biscuit with jam.
 It’s an episode of Play School and an afternoon nap.
 It’s picking up his brother from school and having a pillow fight and jumping off the couch.